Eurosport: Sporting events

 Other sports events include the Paris Dakar Rally, the Monte Carlo Rally, athletics events such as World Athletics Championships and the European Athletics Championships, cycling events such as the Tour de France, Giro d'Italia (except France) and the Vuelta a España, tennis events including the French Open, Australian Open, Wimbledon (31 European territories) and the US Open, the World Championship Snooker, National Hockey League (only for Russia), World Boxing Super Series (only for Spain), and action sports like skating and surfing.

-In its early years Eurosport screened European professional wrestling, billed as New Catch, filmed mostly in France (with some German CWA and regional American matches).
+Under BSkyB, the channel - like other Sky TV channels - screened American professional wrestling from the WWF.
+After the TF1 Group takeover, this was replaced with European professional wrestling, billed as New Catch, filmed mostly in France (with some German CWA and regional American matches).
 In the UK, the commentator was Orig Williams.
-Some preview editions were transmitted on France's TF1 in 1988.
+The first season had already been premiered on the original TF1 channel - the ancestral home of French TV wrestling - in 1988.
+The Eurosport run consisted of a repeat of this, followed on by the premiere of the second season.
 From the mid-1990s until 2007, Eurosport broadcast dubbed Japanese professional wrestling (puroresu) episodes of NJPW World Pro-Wrestling series and other major shows for various continental markets.
 They also used to broadcast UWFi in 2006, 2007 with English commentary or with various other languages where the channel was broadcast.
 They also used to broadcast TNA wrestling from 2006 until 2008, they broadcast episodes and edited pay per views without interviews.
 In Italy, Paolo Lanati was the commentator for NJPW, TNA and UWFi.

 Steffen Freund and Horst Hrubesch in discussion on Eurosport at the under-21 football international between England and Germany in 2017.

 In June 2015, it was announced that Eurosport had secured the pan-European rights (except Russia) to the winter and summer Olympic Games between 2018 and 2024.

 In July 2017, Eurosport had secured the domestic and international rights from 2017 to 2020 of the Italian Lega Basket Serie A (LBA).
 Eurosport is the new owner of the pay TV, international and internet rights.
 Eurosport has TV rights also for Italian Basketball Supercup and Italian Basketball Cup.